IDinsight/ask-a-question/docs/blog/posts/voice-service.md

 # From Thought to Speech: Introducing AAQ's New Voice Service

 We're excited to unveil our new **End-to-End Speech Service** for AAQ!
-This powerful component brings seamless voice interaction to your Q&A flows.
-Powered by advanced AI, it integrates Text-to-Speech and Speech-to-Text capabilities, allowing you to easily create dynamic voice experiences through AAQ.
+This powerful component allows you to seamlessly ask your questions on your device and recieve a spoken response back.
+Powered by advanced AI it integrates Text-to-Speech and Speech-to-Text capabilities, allowing you to easily create dynamic voice experiences through AAQ.

-From voice-driven Q&A to automated communication, our service takes voice capabilities to new heights.
-Get ready to transform how you interact with AAQ!

 <!-- more -->

-Take a look at it in action integrated with the [Typebot](https://typebot.io/) chatflow manager:
+Take a look at it it in action, integrating with a typical WhatsApp chat via the [Typebot](https://typebot.io/) chatflow manager:

 ![Voice-workflow](../images/voice-workflow.gif){: .blog-img }
+*A demonstration using the E2E speech pipeline to ask AAQ --- what should I eat during pregnancy ---*

 ## **Why did we build this?**

 As voice-driven interactions become the norm for providing accessibility and ease of use, we recognized the need to extend beyond text-based solutions.

-In many developing and third-world countries, voice communication is often preferred over text for a variety of reasons.
+In many developing countries, voice communication is often preferred over text for a variety of reasons.
 Voice is inherently more intuitive, making it accessible to individuals with limited exposure to technology.
 Additionally, in regions with lower literacy rates, relying on text-based interactions can present barriers.
 By focusing on voice, we provide a solution that feels natural, immediate, and inclusive.

 Our in-house Speech Service uses cutting-edge AI models, enabling real-time speech synthesis and transcription with remarkable accuracy across multiple languages, giving users a seamless and consistent voice experience.